marios-zindilis/website-sources/posts/gimp/index.md

 ---
 title: GIMP Image Editor
-Description: Links and notes on the GIMP Image Editor
+description: Links and notes on the GIMP Image Editor
 first-published: 2014-03-05
 ---